 How To Stop filing For Unemployment Insurance

-Stopping your unemployment benefits is usually a step that follows retirement, vacation or securing a new job.
-Unemployment Insurance programs provide monetary benefits to eligible people so that they have temporary financial assistance until they find another stable source of income.
+Stopping your unemployment benefits is usually a step that follows retirement or securing a new job.
+Unemployment Insurance programs provide a monetary bonus to eligible people and offer temporary financial assistance until they find another stable source of income.

-Unlike filing for the benefits, filing to stop the benefits is an easy task.
-You do not even have to inform the authorities about a new job/ whatever the reason is why you are stopping, you simply have to stop submitting weekly claims.
-The payments will stop on its own.
+Unlike filing for benefits, filing to stop the benefits is an easy task.
+You do not even have to inform the authorities regarding it, you only have to stop submitting weekly claims.
+The payments will stop on their own.

 How to stop filing for claims

 If you don’t submit your weekly claim, you automatically get dropped from the program.
-You can chose to discontinue the payments any time during your benefit year.
-Likewise you can also resume claiming your remaining benefits for that benefit year, provided you are still deemed eligible.
+You can choose to discontinue the payments at any time during your benefit year.
+Likewise, if you are deemed eligible, you can also resume claiming your remaining benefits for that benefit year.

-Keep in mind that if you stop filing your claim for even a week, your benefit claims become inactive.
+Note that if you stop filing your claim even for a week, your benefit claims become inactive.
 If this happens, you may have to reopen the claim again during the 1st week of your eligibility.

-Once your retirement pension starts arriving, you will have to inform the same to the authorities involved.
+Once your retirement pension starts arriving, you will have to inform the authorities involved.
 Trying to receive both payments may land you in trouble.
-Pension benefits are subject to taxes, if the officials cross check this with your unemployment benefits, they may deem you over-paid and may even ask you to refund the benefit amount that you received.
+Pension benefits are subject to taxes.
+If the officials cross-check this with your unemployment benefits, they may deem you over-paid and may even ask you to refund the benefit amount you have received.

-This is not a rule in all the states.
-Some states let you collect both the unemployment benefits and the pension benefits, without reducing your benefit amount for U.I.
-Also, if this is your social security retirement pension, which is quite different from a private employer’s pension, your benefit amount will not be reduced.
-You need not report about your social security pension benefits to the authorities at U.I.
+It is not a rule in all states.
+Some states let you collect both unemployment benefits and pension benefits without reducing your benefit amount for U.I.
+Additionally, if this is your social security retirement pension, the amount will not be reduced.
+You need not report your social security pension benefits to the authorities at U.I.

-To find out more, visit Unemployment Benefits by State page.
+To find out more, visit the Unemployment Benefits by State page.

-If you are discontinuing your benefits because you landed a new job, all you have to do it pick true in the field asking you if you are back to work.
-This is a field that is there on each weekly claim filing form.
-Once you do this, your benefits will automatically become inactive and you will stop receiving payments.
+If you are discontinuing your benefits because you landed a new job, all you have to do is pick true in the field asking yourself, if you are back to work.
+It is a field that is there on each weekly claim filing form.
+Once you do this, your benefits will automatically become inactive, and you will stop receiving payments.

-Whatever the reason may be for discontinuing your unemployment benefits, please ensure that you have enough money to meet necessary expenses.
-If you receive a new job offer and is unsure if you will like the job or not, do some research about the job before you discontinue your benefits.Related Tags : Unemployment Benefits, Unemployment Insurance Filing Claim
+Whatever the reason for discontinuing your unemployment benefits, please ensure that you have enough money to meet necessary expenses.
+If you receive a new job offer and are unsure about liking the job, do some research about the job before you discontinue your benefits.Related Tags : Unemployment Benefits, Unemployment Insurance Filing Claim